deficollective/defiscan/src/content/protocols/spark.md

 Currently, Chronicle oracles are used in _SparkLend_ with no fallbacks for all asset prices.
 We assessed that Chronicle is a _Medium Centralization_ (_Stage 1_ equivalent) dependency and explained it in detail in a [dedicated report](/protocols/chronicle).

-Moreover, a `KillSwitchOracle` contract is used to set critical prices per asset.
-If the oracle returns a price below the critical price for an asset, anyone can disable the oracle and pause all borrowing of all assets until the killswitch is reset by the _Sky Governance_.
+A `KillSwitchOracle` contract is used to set critical prices per asset in case of potential oracle failure or manipulation.
+If the oracle returns a price below the critical price for an asset, anyone can disable the oracle and pause all borrowing of all assets within _SparkLend_ until the killswitch is reset by the _Sky Governance_.
+This measure is not enough to mitigate the centralization of Chronicle, as it does not consider global oracle failure or upper bounds for price thresholds, leaving place for possible price manipulation.
+Moreover, at the time of writing, only one killswitch is in place within _SparkLend_, for the `stETH`/`ETH` price feed.

 # Governance